Skip to main content

 You may lose your earnest money if:

-- You terminate after contingency periods expire without valid reason
+• You terminate after contingency periods expire without a valid reason

-I’ll be honest — I’ve fought for clients’ earnest money in some tricky situations over the years.
+I’ll be honest, I’ve fought for clients’ earnest money in some tricky situations over the years.
 A teacher from Garland had a deal fall apart when her lender dropped the ball right at the financing deadline.
 We had documentation showing she’d done everything right on her end, and we got every dollar back.
 The takeaway?
 Documentation and timing are everything.
-Keep copies of every email, every inspection report, every lender communication.
+Keep copies of every email, every inspection report, every lender message.
 If things go sideways, that paper trail is your best friend.

 Frequently Asked Questions

 Q: Can I use a personal check for earnest money in DFW?
-A: Most title companies and brokerages want certified funds — a cashier’s check or wire transfer.
-Personal checks can cause delays, and in DFW’s fast-moving market, delays can cost you the house.
-I always tell clients to have a cashier’s check ready before we even submit the offer.
+A: Most title companies and brokerages want certified funds, a cashier’s check or wire transfer.
+Personal checks can cause delays, and in DFW’s fast market, delays can cost you the house.
+I tell clients to have a cashier’s check ready before we even submit the offer.

 Q: Is earnest money required for all home purchases in Texas?
 A: It’s not legally required, but you won’t get far without it.
 Offers with no earnest money are basically dead on arrival for most sellers, especially in popular areas like Legacy West or near TEXRail stations.
 Think of it as table stakes.

 Q: When do I need to provide earnest money after my offer is accepted?
-A: Texas contracts typically give you 2-3 business days after execution.
+A: Texas contracts typically give you a couple of business days after execution.
 My advice?
-Have funds ready before we submit your offer.
+Have funds ready before we submit.
 You don’t want to be scrambling for a cashier’s check on a Friday afternoon when banks close early.

 Q: Can earnest money be negotiated like other contract terms?
 A: Absolutely.
-The amount, due date, and who holds it are all negotiable.
-Since ‘97, I’ve tailored earnest money terms to fit each client’s financial situation and what the market demands.
+The amount, the due date, and who holds it are all negotiable.
+Since ‘97 I’ve tailored earnest money terms to fit each client’s situation and what the market demands.
 There’s no one-size-fits-all answer here.

 Ready to make your move in the DFW market?
-Call or text Kristy at (972) 345-3516 for a free consultation where we’ll discuss earnest money strategies specific to your home buying goals.
+Call or text me at (972) 345-3516 and we’ll talk through earnest money strategy for your specific situation.

 About the Author